EXHIBITOR + ADVERTISING TERMS AND CONDITIONS

 - Expo and Tea Garden Market = the name of the locations where stalls are located.

 - Stallholders = any legal person or organisation who have applied for a stall in the EXPO or Tea Garden Market.

 - You = You, your employees and your agents.

-- Contractors = any other person who is authorised to act on behalf of The Big Church Day Out.
+- Contractors = any other person who is authorised to act on behalf of Big Church Festival.